jewettaij/moltemplate/examples/all_atom/force_field_OPLSAA/README.md

-Sometimes, even after you have specified the (OPLSAA-specific) atom types for the atoms in your molecule, there may be multiple possible choices of dihedral, angle, or bond interactions between those atoms available in OPLSAA force field (stored in the "oplsaa.lt" file).
+Sometimes, even after you have specified the (OPLSAA-specific) atom types for the atoms in your molecule, there may be multiple possible choices of dihedral, angle, or bond interactions between those atoms available in OPLSAA force field (stored in the "oplsaa2023.lt" file).
 When that happens, moltemplate.sh will *attempt to make a reasonable guess*, chosing the original (oldest, most common) version of the interaction between those atom types.
 However, you can override this choice: